12+ years writing about insurance and personal finance

 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers and quote estimates from Quadrant Information Services.
 Actual quotes may vary based on the policy buyer's unique driver profile.

 Age has its privileges, especially regarding lower car insurance rates.
 Car insurance premiums are generally at their highest for teens and young adults, with rates decreasing after age 35.
-Premiums tend to remain low for safe drivers until age 75, when slower reaction times and other physical and mental declines come into play and make senior drivers a little more likely to get into accidents, despite having decades of experience.
+Premiums tend to remain low for safe drivers until age 70.
+Slower reaction times and age-related vision and hearing changes come into play, and make senior drivers a little more likely to get into accidents, despite having decades of experience.

 Konstantin has led data teams across multiple industries, including insurance, travel, and biology.
 He’s led Insurify’s engineering team for more than three years.